-In fiscal 2016, the LHIN entered into an agreement with the South East, North East and North West LHINs (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
+Effective fiscal 2014 the LHIN entered into an agreement with Champlain, North East and North West LHIN's (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
 Under the agreement, decisions related to the financial and operating activities of the Enabling Technologies for Integration Project Management Office are shared.
 No LHIN is in a position to exercise unilateral control.